Close Menu

 HEARING QUESTIONS ABOUT YOUR RESIDUAL FUNCTIONAL CAPACITY

 At the hearing, the ALJ will ask you questions about your RFC.
-Find out more here about what questions the ALJ will ask at your hearing.
-The judge will decide what your RFC is and, using the regulations, will determine whether you can return to your past work.
+Find out what questions the ALJ will ask at your hearing.
+The judge will decide your RFC.
+Then, using the regulations, the judge will determine whether you can return to your past work.

 Remember, your past work is largely defined by what you report.
-If you report that your past job required “no lifting,” and the judge determines you can lift 10 pounds, then it is likely the judge will find you have the ability to perform your past work.
+Let’s say you report your past job required “no lifting.”
+Then, the judge determines you can lift 10 pounds.
+Because of your report, it is easy for the judge to find you can perform your past work.

-If the judge determines you cannot perform your past jobs, then the judge will prepare a question for a vocational expert that includes your RFC.
+If the judge determines you cannot perform your past jobs, then the judge will prepare a question for a vocational expert.
+The question will include your RFC.
 This is where proper medical records about your RFC comes into play.
-Learn more information about the job expert.
+Learn information about the job expert.

 If your RFC limits you to less than seated work with no skills, then there are no jobs you can perform.
 Another way to look at it is: if your RFC shows you cannot complete an 8 hour workday, then you cannot work.
-For example, if you need to lay down during the day for 2 hours, then you will be fired.
-No employer will put up with that behavior.
+For example, if you need to lay down during the day for 2 hours, then you will lose your job.
+No employer will put up with 2 hours of sleeping during the work day.
 Thus, you cannot work.

 future residual functional capacity